Excerpts from Jim Conrad's

 The leaves' undersides are soft-hairy and silvery, as shown close-up below:

-Ampelocissus, hair and glands on leaf undersurface
+AMPELOCISSUS ERDVENDBERGIANA, hair and glands on leaf undersurface

 NOTE: At first I identified this as the Caribbean Grape, Vitis tiliifolia, because on the Internet other pictures like ours were identified as that.
-However, Jean-Benoit Peltier in Montpellier, France wrote saying that it looked like an Ampelocissus, which I agreed with.
+However, Jean-Benoit Peltier in Montpellier, France wrote saying that it looked like an Ampelocissus, with which I agreed.
 Jean-Benoit directed Julio Lombardi in São Palo, Brazil, an expert in tropical American grapevine species, to this page, who identified it as an Ampelocissus, perhaps A. erdvendbergiana, which has been documented for the Yucatan.
 Says Dr. Lombardi: "On internet, it is very confused."

 Along the leaf's midrib crossing the image's center you can barely see among the taller pale hairs very short, honey-colored stalked glands.

-This species is fairly common in the forest surrounding the rancho, but normally it doesn't grow in dense shade and doesn't produce much..
+This species is fairly common in the forest surrounding the rancho, but normally it doesn't grow in dense shade and doesn't produce much.